uraimo/buildSwiftOnARM/README.md

 Currently this project builds Swift 3.1.1 (get it [here](https://www.dropbox.com/s/w0fxwqx7t1llixx/swift-3.1.1-RPi23-1604.tgz?dl=0)) but only on Ubuntu Mate 16.04 (see [#4](https://github.com/uraimo/buildSwiftOnARM/issues/4) for the issue related to Raspbian), [check out the 3.0.2 tag](https://github.com/uraimo/buildSwiftOnARM/tree/3.0.2) for the previous version, that worked on both Ubuntu 16.04 and Raspbian.
 SPM will compile correctly only on Ubuntu.

+Check out Helge Heß's project [dockSwiftOnARM](https://github.com/helje5/dockSwiftOnARM) to build Swift in a Docker container or to [build a cross-compiling toolchain](https://github.com/helje5/dockSwiftOnARM/blob/master/toolchain/README.md) that will allow you to build arm binaries directly from your Mac using a precompiled swiftc for ARM.

 The scripts: